solana-developers/solana-cookbook/docs/gaming/intro.md

 # Intro into gaming on Solana

-The gaming space in the Solana ecosystem is growing.
-Integrating with Solana can provide many benefits for games, including:
-- Allowing players to own and trade their assets via [Nfts in games](./nfts-in-games)
-- Build a real in-game economy
-- Create composable game programs
-- Let players compete for valuable assets
+The gaming space in the Solana ecosystem is expanding rapidly.
+Integrating with Solana can provide numerous benefits for games, such as enabling players to own and trade their assets via NFTs in games, building a real in-game economy, creating composable game programs, and allowing players to compete for valuable assets.

-Solana is built for games and with its 400ms block time and incredible fast confirmations it can be thought of as a realtime database, free for all, which you can built your game on.
-Perfect genres are strategy games, city builders, any round based game and many more.
+Solana is purpose-built for games, with its 400ms block time and lightning-fast confirmations making it a real-time database that's free for all.
+It's perfect for genres like strategy games, city builders, round-based games, and more.

-But you don't need to put everything on chain, easy integrations can also be done with a smaller integration using NFTs that represent game items for example.

-The fees for transactions are extremely cheap, and many tools and SDKs available to start building today.
-You can build your game in [Javascript](https://docs.solana.com/de/developing/clients/javascript-api) and Canvas, [Flutter](https://github.com/espresso-cash/espresso-cash-public), or use one of the Solana Game SDKs for the two biggest game engines, [UnitySDK](./versioned-transactions.md), [UnrealSDK](https://github.com/staratlasmeta/FoundationKit) and more [Game SDKs](./gaming/game-sdks).
+However, not everything needs to be put on the blockchain.
+Smaller integrations using NFTs that represent game items, for example, can be easily done.
+Transaction fees are extremely cheap, and there are many tools and SDKs available to start building today.
+You can build your game in [Javascript](https://docs.solana.com/de/developing/clients/javascript-api) and Canvas, [Flutter](https://github.com/espresso-cash/espresso-cash-public), or use one of the Solana Game SDKs for the two biggest game engines - [UnitySDK](./gaming/game-sdks), [UnrealSDK](https://github.com/staratlasmeta/FoundationKit), and more [Game SDKs](./gaming/game-sdks).

-There are multiple ways to integrate Solana into your game:
+There are several ways to integrate Solana into your game:

 1. Give players NFTs for in game items or use them as characters.
-[Nfts in games](./nfts-in-games)
+Check out [Nfts in games](./nfts-in-games)
-2. Use Sol- or an SPL-token for in-app purchases or micro payments in the game.
+2. Use Sol or an SPL token for in-app purchases or micro-payments in the game.
 See [Monetization](./monetization) <br/>  and [Interact with tokens](./interact-with-tokens)
 3. Use the player's wallet to authenticate them in the game.
 [Sign message](../references/keypairs-and-wallets.html#how-to-sign-and-verify-messages-with-wallets)
 4. Run tournaments and pay out crypto rewards to our players.
-5. Develop the game completely on-chain to be able to reward your players in every step they take.
-[Hello world unity](./hello-world)
+5. Develop the game entirely on-chain to reward your players in every step they take.
+Start with [Hello world](./hello-world)

+With all these benefits, Solana is quickly becoming the go-to platform for game developers.
+Get started today!